learn-co-curriculum/phase-0-html-lists-lab/README.md

 > Grilled Cheese` as the #1 food (where it belongs).

-Nested ordered lists works the same as unordered, but instead of hollow and square bullets, each nested list will still display numebrs.
+Nested ordered lists works the same as unordered, but instead of hollow and square bullets, each nested list will still display numbers.

 **Note:** In a nested list, you _must_ provide the `ol` or `ul` wrapper.
 Otherwise, an `li` inside another `li` will just be displayed as two items at the same level.